-As currently configured, the Windy Gap project is unable to pump from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity as well as during dry periods due to the lack of available supply.
-The Windy Gap Firming Project will provide Platte River with a reliable water supply by allowing pumping and storage during wet periods and a reserve to draw upon during dry periods.
+As currently configured, the Windy Gap project is unable to pump from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity as well as during dry periods due to the lack of available water supply.
+The Windy Gap Firming Project will provide Platte River and all project participants with a reliable water supply by allowing pumping and storage during wet periods and a reserve to draw upon during dry periods.
 As northern Colorado faces projected water shortfalls in the coming decades, this collaborative project will help ensure water supplies are available to help meet the needs of the region, Platte River and Platte River’s owner communities.

 For more detailed information, visit Northern Water's website